harbour/core/README.md

      See also: `HB_CC*` settings.

 ## Special

    - `HB_BUILD_NAME=[<name>]`

      Create named build.
 This allows to keep multiple builds in parallel for any given platform/compiler.
 F.e. debug / release.

-     NOTE: In current implementation it's appended to compiler directory name, so all filesystem/platform name rules and limits apply.
-(Back)slashes will be stripped from the name though.
+     > In current implementation it's appended to compiler directory name, so
+     > all filesystem/platform name rules and limits apply.
+(Back)slashes will be
+     > stripped from the name though.

    - `HB_BUILD_PKG=yes`